hipe/tmx/search_and_replace/README.md

 ## why go around obstacles when you can plow through them?

+(EDIT: the below is mostly redundant with points in an earlier section.)

 our ridiculous solution to all of this is to write our own custom solution. we expect that we will find a "better" solution than ours one